oracle/graal/docs/tools/vscode/graalvm/README.md

 ![VisualVM and VS Code Integration](images/open_visualvm.png)

-It you go to **View**, then **Command Palette**, and search for "visualvm", the following actions related to VisualVM are available:
+If you go to **View**, then **Command Palette**, and search for "visualvm", the following actions related to VisualVM are available:

 ![VisualVM Commands available from Command Palette](images/visualvm_commands.png)

-For more information how to use VisualVM from VS Code, see the [dedicated guide](visualvm-integration.md).
+For more information about using VisualVM from VS Code, see [this guide](visualvm-integration.md).

 ## Micronaut Support